-The most advanced clinical trials, including those completed for approved therapies, have evaluated CD19- directed CAR T-cell therapy for the treatment of relapsed and refractory B-cell acute lymphoblastic leukemia (r/r B-ALL).
-While various studies differed in patient selection criteria, CAR design, method of gene transfer, cell culture techniques, preconditioning regimens, and the timing and dose of cell infusions, high efficacy has been observed at multiple centers.
-While clinical trial data are continually being updated, complete response (CR) rates have ranged from 70% to 90%, and lasting remissions have been reported.
+The most advanced clinical trials, including those completed for approved therapies, have evaluated CD19- directed CAR T-cell therapy.
+While studies have differed in patient selection criteria, CAR design, method of gene transfer, cell culture techniques, preconditioning regimens, and the timing and dose of cell infusions, high efficacy has been observed at multiple centers.
+Clinical trial data are continually being updated, and lasting remissions have been reported.

 In the phase 2 pivotal trial for tisagenlecleucel, the overall remission rate (ORR, defined as CR/CRi within 3 months) for patients with r/r B-ALL was 82% (n = 50).
 All infused patients with a best overall response of CR/CRi were minimal residual disease (MRD) negative; 95% of these patients were negative by day 28.